marsdd/MDCPublic/COVID19_Essential_Workplaces/README.md

 ## Getting started

-To access the data, simply close the repository to you machine and access the data table directly:
+To access the data, simply clone the repository to your machine and access the data table directly:

 ```
 git clone https://github.com/MDCPublic/COVID19_Essential_Workplaces.git